dino0320/dino0320.github.io/docs/_posts/version-control/git/about-filemode-in-git-config/en/2025-07-08-about-filemode-in-git-config-en.md

 $ git config core.filemode true
 ```

-Run `git status` again, and you’ll see that Git detects the change in file permissions:
+Run `git status` again, and you'll see that Git detects the change in file permissions:

 ```bash
 $ git status